iamasgor/orcl-node-pdf-report-generator/README.md

-# Sheesh Garden Report System
+## 📝 HTML to PDF For Oracle Database
+PDF Report Generator with Node.js, Express, Puppeteer, EJS & OracleDB

-A modular Node.js application for generating PDF reports using Express, Puppeteer, and EJS templates.
+This Node.js application generates dynamic PDF reports using Express, Puppeteer, and EJS templates (pure HTML and CSS), with data sourced from an Oracle database.
+Ideal for building printable reports or exporting data to PDF in real-time.

 ## 🚀 Quick Start